A Healthy Smile for Life

 Periodontal disease and decay are both caused by bacterial plaque, the yellowish film that sticks to your teeth along your gum line.
 This disease is progressive, destroying the gum tissue and jaw bone that support your natural teeth.
 Dr. Barrett provides comprehensive periodontal care and treatment.
 Bacteria found in plaque irritate your gums, which may cause them to turn red, swell, and bleed easily.
 Prolonged irritation can cause inflammation and infection that the body tries to fight off.
 The bacterial infection, along with the body’s defense against that infection, can cause deterioration of the bone and soft tissue that hold teeth in place.

-If this process goes untreated, it can lead to loosening of teeth and eventual tooth loss.
+If this process goes untreated, it can lead to the loosening of teeth and eventual tooth loss.
 Scaling and root planing, sometimes called a deep cleaning, is a common treatment for periodontal disease.
-This method allows dentist in Beaverton, Oregon Dr. Barrett and a registered dental hygienist to provide a thorough cleaning of the teeth and root surfaces, preventing progression of the disease.
+This method allows dentists in Beaverton, Oregon Dr. Barrett, and a registered dental hygienist to provide a thorough cleaning of the teeth and root surfaces, preventing progression of the disease.